ZhiyongJing/algorithm/src/main/resources/interview/tech/Behavior_Question/BQ.md

   >
   > The experience taught me valuable lessons about the importance of actively seeking feedback, maintaining a growth mindset, and continuously striving for improvement.
 It reinforced the principles of "Learn and Be Curious" and "Deliver Results" by showing that negative feedback can be a catalyst for growth and ultimately lead to better outcomes.

-### **Tell me about a time when you had a conflict with people you worked with**

-- This relates to "Earn Trust" and "Have Backbone; Disagree and Commit."
-It's about handling conflicts respectfully and constructively.

-  > Certainly, here's the response using the STAR (Situation, Task, Action, Result) method:
-  >
-  > **Situation:**
-  > During a project, I encountered a conflict with a colleague regarding the approach to be taken for a critical decision.
-  >
-  > **Task:**
-  > My task was to address the conflict in a respectful and constructive manner, while still maintaining trust and commitment to the project's goals.
-  >
-  > **Action:**
-  > First, I took a step back to understand the root cause of the conflict and the differing perspectives involved.
-I approached the situation with empathy, recognizing that everyone's input was valuable and stemmed from their desire to achieve the best outcome for the project.
-  >
-  > Next, I initiated a one-on-one conversation with my colleague to discuss our differing viewpoints openly and honestly.
-I actively listened to their concerns and viewpoints, seeking common ground and areas of compromise.
-  >
-  > During the discussion, I remained calm and focused on finding a resolution that aligned with the project's objectives.
-I proposed alternative solutions that addressed both our concerns and emphasized the importance of collaboration and teamwork in achieving our goals.
-  >
-  > **Result:**
-  > By approaching the conflict with a mindset of earning trust and respectfully disagreeing while remaining committed to the project's success, we were able to find a mutually acceptable solution.
-Our ability to handle the conflict constructively strengthened our working relationship and fostered a sense of trust and respect between us.
-  >
-  > The experience reinforced the importance of having backbone, respectfully navigating conflicts, and committing to the team's decisions even when we disagree.
-It ultimately contributed to a more positive and collaborative work environment, where conflicts were viewed as opportunities for growth and learning.

 ### **Have you ever completed something not assigned to you?**